Beech and Willow Rise, Kirkby

 That is a matter for the management company and buildings’ owners.
 The buildings are privately owned and are not owned or managed by Knowsley Council.

-Merseyside Fire and Rescue Service has been clear that unless the necessary remedial works are carried out (which the management company have stated they do not have the funds for), the building will remain subject to a Prohibition Order which prevents people from living there.
+Merseyside Fire and Rescue Service has been clear that unless the necessary remedial works are carried out, the building will remain subject to a Prohibition Order which prevents people from living there.

 Will I be compensated?

 Knowsley Council isn’t able to advise on this.
-It is a matter for you to take up with your insurance company or with the buildings’ management or freeholder direct.
+It is a matter for you to take up with your insurance company, legal advisor or with the buildings’ management or freeholder direct.

 These buildings are privately owned and are not owned or managed by Knowsley Council.
 We are only able to operate within the legal powers that we have, and we are not able to use public funds to cover costs that are the responsibility of the buildings’ owners.